pfroud/rollercoaster-designer/README.md

 		"startOffset": [{"y": "down.size.y-11.88"}]
 }]}
 ```
-which JSON can't do.
+which JSON can't do because you can't refrence something before you have finished creating it.
 (This json example might be broken, I'm writing this long after we had the problem.)
 By using Javascript "classes", we can do this:
 ```
 TrackConst.prototype.down = function () {
     var down = new TrackType();